Up to $200,000

-Small business funding options have grown in the digital age.
+Small business lending options have grown in the digital age.
 Business owners currently have more options than ever before.
 Some of the more traditional small business loans are the most popular, despite generally being more difficult to obtain.
 Check out this brief overview of some of the most common sources of small business funding.

 The Small Business Administration is a government agency that encourages lenders to fund small businesses by guaranteeing a portion of the loan.
 The loan itself is not issued by the SBA, but generally by a bank.
 With part of the loan guaranteed, the lender doesn’t stand to lose as much money.
 Learn More